decaf-dev/vaultexplorer.com/docs/quickstart.md

 1. Click the 3 vertical dots button.
 2. Click the plus button to the left of the divider

-Great.
-Now that you have a filter group, we will add a filter rule.
+Now that you have a filter group, let's add a filter rule.

 1. Click the plus icon to the right of the divider
 2. Next, click the `text` dropdown and select `list`
 3. Then, click the `Select a property` and choose `tags`
-4. Finally, click the `contains` and select `exists
+4. Finally, click the `contains` and select `exists`

-Now let's see our filter group in action
+Now let's enable our filter group

 1. Click outside of the model to go back to the explorer view
 2. Click the filter group to enable it